UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/resource/ServiceInterfaceResource.rst

 .. java:package:: io.github.ust.mico.core.resource
    :noindex:

-.. java:type:: @Slf4j @RestController @RequestMapping public class ServiceInterfaceResource
+.. java:type:: @RestController @RequestMapping public class ServiceInterfaceResource

 Methods
 -------
 createServiceInterface
 ^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @PostMapping public ResponseEntity<Resource<MicoServiceInterface>> createServiceInterface(String shortName, String version, MicoServiceInterface serviceInterface)
+.. java:method:: @PostMapping public ResponseEntity<Resource<MicoServiceInterfaceResponseDTO>> createServiceInterface(String shortName, String version, MicoServiceInterfaceRequestDTO serviceInterfaceRequestDto)
    :outertype: ServiceInterfaceResource

    This is not transactional.
 At the moment we have only one user.
 If this changes transactional support is a must.
 FIXME Add transactional support

    :param shortName: the name of the MICO service
    :param version: the version of the MICO service
-   :param serviceInterface: the name of the MICO service interface
+   :param serviceInterfaceRequestDto: the \ :java:ref:`MicoServiceInterfaceRequestDTO`\
    :return: the created MICO service interface

 deleteServiceInterface